,

 Wellness Mama » Blog » Recipes » Homemade Pumpkin Soup – Fall Favorite!

-‘Tis the season… for pumpkin anyway!
+It’s finally the season for all things pumpkin.
 Pumpkin pie, pumpkin bread, pumpkin lattes, and more are everywhere this time of year.
 Some of us love it and some of us hate it… but I’m totally in the love it camp!
-This made-from-scratch pumpkin soup recipe is a quick and filling fall meal.
+This made-from-scratch pumpkin soup recipe is a quick, filling, veggie-packed fall meal.

-Extra bonus… in a pinch, I can make this soup entirely from ingredients in my pantry!
+Bonus… in a pinch, I can make this soup entirely from ingredients in my pantry!
+Pumpkin soup has all of the flavors of fall in a bowl.

 I’m not sure pumpkin soup could be unhealthy, since pumpkin itself is loaded with fiber, beta-carotene, vitamin A, vitamin C, and potassium.
-Add bone broth (homemade or the quality kind that is long-simmered) and you have all of the gut-healing benefits of gelatin as well.
+Add nourishing bone broth and you have all of the gut-healing benefits of gelatin as well.

-This pumpkin soup recipe has just the right savory/sweet balance from the addition of fresh onion, apple, and sage.
-Confession: on a busy night when I didn’t have fresh ingredients on hand, substituting a teaspoon of onion powder and a cup of applesauce worked just fine!
+This pumpkin soup recipe has just the right savory/sweet balance from the fresh onion, apple, and sage.
+On a busy night when I didn’t have fresh ingredients on hand, substituting a teaspoon of onion powder and a cup of applesauce worked just fine!

 The Best Kind of Pumpkin to Use

 The first time I made this soup I used fresh pumpkin from the farmers market.
-The benefit for the extra work?
-An incredibly delicious soup and the chance to make roasted pumpkin seeds of course!
+Even though it was extra work it made an incredibly delicious soup.
+The kids and I made roasted pumpkin seeds with the leftovers!

-This soup is delicious, easy to make, and very much kid approved!
+This easy pumpkin soup is yummy, super easy to make, and kid-approved!
 Serve with a salad or leftovers for a fast meal.

 Servings